validatedpatterns/docs/building-vps/structure.md

 Examining any of the existing patterns reveals the important organizational part of the validated patterns framework.
 Let's take a look at a couple of the existing validated patterns: Multicluster GitOps and Industrial Edge.

 ```
-~/g/multicloud-gitops on main ◦ ls
+~/g/multicloud-gitops on main ◦ tree -L 2                                                                                                          12:32:12
-charts  common  Makefile  README.md  scripts  values-global.yaml  values-hub.yaml  values-region-one.yaml
+.
+├── charts
+│   └── region
+├── common
+│   ├── acm
+│   ├── clustergroup
+│   ├── common -> .
+│   ├── examples
+│   ├── install
+│   ├── Makefile
+│   ├── Makefile.toplevel
+│   ├── pattern-vault.init
+│   ├── reference-output.yaml
+│   ├── scripts
+│   ├── tests
+│   └── values-global.yaml
+├── Makefile
+├── README.md
+├── scripts
+│   └── make_common_subtree.sh
+├── values-global.yaml
+├── values-hub.yaml
+└── values-region-one.yaml

+11 directories, 11 files

 ```

 First we notice some `values-` yaml files and subdirectories: charts, common and scripts.

 ```
-~/g/industrial-edge on stable-2.0 ◦ ls
+~/g/industrial-edge on stable-2.0 ◦ tree -L 2                                                                                                      12:35:32
-charts  docs    Makefile   scripts               values-datacenter.yaml  values-global.yaml
-common  images  README.md  SUPPORT_AGREEMENT.md  values-factory.yaml     values-secret.yaml.template
+.
+├── charts
+│   ├── datacenter
+│   └── factory
+├── common
+│   ├── acm
+│   ├── common -> .
+│   ├── examples
+│   ├── install
+│   ├── Makefile
+│   ├── Makefile.toplevel
+│   ├── scripts
+│   ├── site
+│   ├── values-datacenter.yaml
+│   └── values-global.yaml
+├── docs
+│   ├── images
+│   └── old-deployment-map.txt
+├── images
+│   ├── import-cluster.png
+│   ├── import-with-kubeconfig.png
+│   └── launch-acm-console.png
+├── Makefile
+├── README.md
+├── scripts
+│   └── sleep-seed.sh
+├── SUPPORT_AGREEMENT.md
+├── values-datacenter.yaml
+├── values-factory.yaml
+├── values-global.yaml
+└── values-secret.yaml.template

+14 directories, 16 files

 ```

 We see the same or similar files in the Industrial Edge pattern above.

 ## The `charts` directory
 This is where validated patterns keep the helm charts for a pattern.
 The helm charts are used deploy and manage the various components of the apllications deployed at a site.
-The charts are broken out by site location.
+By convention, the charts are broken out by site location.
 So you may see `datacenter` or `hub` or `factory` or other site names in there.

 Each site has sub-directories based on application component groupings.
 These groupings are used by OpenShift GitOps as separate Applications for that cluster.
 The  configurations for each of the components inside an application are synced every three minutes (or manually) to make sure that the site is up to date.